Metempsychosis -- full rpg ruleset -- work in progress

 Apex: 20,000,000

-Experience points should also be awarded for completing quests, meeting personal goals, and immersive role-playing.
+Experience points should also be awarded for completing quests, meeting personal goals, demonstration of teamwork, creative problem-solving, and immersive role-playing.
 The amount of experience points awarded will help control the pace of character progression.

-Bounty -- the various prices on your head, that you know of.
-It's hard to have none
+-- the various prices on your head, that you know of.
+It's hard

 Fortune – 0 to 3.
 Every time you spend a Fortune Point to survive, you gain a Fate Point.